 Figure 8.
 Daily mass balance anomalies for the stations on Findelgletscher (reddish colour), Glacier de la Plaine Morte (yellow), and Rhonegletscher (blueish colour) during the summer seasons of (a) 2019, (b) 2020, (c) 2021, and (d) 2022.
 The mean anomaly for all stations is shown in red (thick line).
 With our definition (Sect.
-3.3), extreme events occur when the mean anomaly exceeds -2.55 cm w.e d-1 (red-shaded area).
+3.3), extreme events occur when the mean anomaly exceeds -2.55 cm w.e d-1 (redshaded area).

-280 4.3 Impact of summer 2022 on Swiss-wide glacier storage change
+4.3 Impact of summer 2022 on Swiss-wide glacier storage change

 To further investigate the influence of extreme melt events and the significance of heat waves on the glacier melt in summer 2022, the daily observations were spatially upscaled to estimate the total storage change of all Swiss glaciers (see Sect.
 3.4 for methods).
-For defining heat waves, we follow Hutter et al. (2007), who defined them as consecutive periods of at least three days during which the mean daily maximum temperature is higher than 30 °C. To have a representative result at the Swiss-wide

-- 285 seale, we considered the average temperature measured at four meteorological stations distributed over Switzerland for defining heat waves .
-The four meteorological stations were chosen to be the ones in Lugano (273 m a. s.l.), Chur (556 m a.s.l.), Zurich (426 m a.s.l.), and Sion (482 m a.s.l.).
-According to this definition, According to our definition of heat waves (cf. Sect.
+According to our definition of heat waves (cf. Sect.
 3.5), three heat waves occurred during the summer of 2022 for a total of 25 days.
-The first wave occurred between 17-21 of June, the second between 14-26 of July, and the third between 31 July and 6 August. - Except for August, the Swiss-wide glacier storage change for summer 2022 was significantly higher than the average of the past decade (Fig. 9).
+The first wave occurred between 17-21 of June, the second between 14-26 of July, and the third between 31 July and 6 August.

+Except for August, the Swiss-wide glacier storage change for summer 2022 was significantly higher than the average of the past decade (Fig. 9).
 Glacier melt was particularly high during the heat waves in June and July, during which 13 out of 23 extreme melt events occurred.
 During the August heat wave, instead, melting was not particularly extreme.
-This is because August melt rates were high during the past decade too, meaning that the melt rate anomalies for August 2022 are not exceeding the threshold we use to define extreme melt events. - In addition to the above, Figure 9 shows ten extreme melt events that occur outside of the heat wave periods.
+This is because August melt rates were high during the past decade too, meaning that the melt rate anomalies for August 2022 are not exceeding the threshold we use to define extreme melt events.

+In addition to the above, Figure 9 shows ten extreme melt events that occur outside of the heat wave periods.
 These events are at the beginning and at the end of the season, i.e. in June and September, when maximal daily air temperatures remain below 30 °C most of the time and thus do not lead to a heat wave in our definition.
-The temperatures recorded during June and September 2022 were significantly higher than in June-September of the past decade and were thus able to cause extreme melt , but were not high enough to be also thus caused extreme melt for several days.
-However, before the first heat wave (which - 300 started on 17 June 2022), and during September 2022, the temperatures were never high enough as to be categorized as heat waves.
+The temperatures recorded during June and September 2022 were significantly higher than in June-September of the past decade and thus caused extreme melt for several days.
+However, before the first heat wave (which started on 17 June 2022), and during September 2022, the temperatures were never high enough as to be categorized as heat waves.